gskumar1010/watsonxai-OpenshiftAI/README.md

   	From Operator hub from OpenShift web interface, install Node Feature Discovery operator.
 Then create an instance of Node feature discovery<br/>
       Then, from Operator hub from OpenShift web interface, install NVIDIA GPU Operator.
 Then create an instance of Cluster Policy<br/>

    Then, from Operator hub from OpenShift web interface, install OpenShift AI Operator.
-Then create an instance of Cluster Policy<br/>
+Then create an instance of DataScienceCluster<br/>

 4. Have Podman or docker desktop up and running on your workstation - to pull images from IBM’s registry